abpframework/abp/docs/en/Distributed-Event-Bus-Azure-Integration.md

 ````

 Using these options classes can be combined with the `appsettings.json` way.
 Configuring an option property in the code overrides the value in the configuration file.

+### Azure eventbus Topic
+opics are automatically created for each event if the **TopicPerEvent** option is specified

+### Azure Topic Name
+`AzureTopicName` attribute is optional.
+If you don't declare it, and `TopicPerEvent` is **false** only one Topic is used for all events.
+If an event declares `AzureTopicName`, only one topic with the declared name is used for this event only

+If you enable `TopicPerEvent=True` a topic per event is created.
+The default topic name es MyTopicName_EventName or `AzureTopicName` if it is declared for event.

+Using `AzureTopicName` it is possible to use one **topic** for multiple events.